bitwalker/distillery/docs/Terminology.md

 #### Release

-A release is a package of your application's .beam files, including it's dependencies .beam files, a sys.config, a vm.args, a boot script, and various utilities and metadata files for managing the release once it is installed.
+A release is a package of your application's .beam files, including its dependencies .beam files, a sys.config, a vm.args, a boot script, and various utilities and metadata files for managing the release once it is installed.
 A release may also contain a copy of ERTS (the Erlang Runtime System).